 1954: Bequest from Clara M. Klinger establishes nature program at Camp.

-1960: East-West highway planned for Park Road.
+1960: East-West highway (present day I-84) planned for Park Road.
 The City of Hartford begins discussions to relocate Camp to Batterson Park in Farmington.
 On September 29th, the Hartford City Council authorizes a five-year lease for the space for $1.00 per year.
 The lease payment remains the same today.

 1961: The Hartford Foundation for Public Giving donates $35,000 to pay for two new pools at Batterson Park site.
 The pool is named the Mabel H. Perkins Clark pool in memory of the late Horace B. Clark, former Secretary of the Hartford Courant.

-1971: By the 77th season, Camp Courant was offering swimming, baseball, basketball, arts and crafts, table games, storytelling sessions, and educational games like spelling bees and reading.
+1971: By its 77th season, Camp Courant was offering swimming, baseball, basketball, arts & crafts, table games, storytelling sessions, and educational games like spelling bees and reading.
 Anthony Ustjanuaskas, founder of the Hundred Club of Hartford, established a writing competition in which the children wrote, “Reasons I Like Camp Courant.”
-He gave the winners a cash prize and all children were given treats and popsicles.
+He gave the winners a cash prize and all children were given treats.

 1979: Thanks to the generosity of the Hartford Courant and thousands of public contributions, ‘Championship Day’ is held at Camp Courant.
 The Grey Socks captured the 1979 Camp Courant softball title and the Trailblazers captured the basketball title.